24x7fpga/24x7fpga-website/content/uvm_directory/2024_09_04_14_44_52_uvm_workflow_in_vivado.md

 ## Python Script {#python-script}

-To streamline the setup of UVM verification environments, we use a Python script named [uvm_design.py].
-When executed, this script creates a new folder within the _uvm_verification_ directory, named after the specified design.
+Python scripts are utilized to streamline the setup of UVM verification environments.
+When [uvm_design.py] executed, the script creates a new folder within the _uvm_verification_ directory, named after the specified design.
 Inside this folder, it generates essential files such as the driver, sequencer, monitor, and scoreboard, based on predefined UVM templates.

 Additionally, the [uvm_run.py](https://github.com/24x7fpga/PythonScripts/tree/master/uvm_scripts) script can be used to automatically create a Vivado project within the design folder.
 The project will be named _verif_, facilitating a smooth setup for your verification workflow.